shivannis/xandr-docs-public/xandr-docs/articles/monetize/move-a-placement-to-a-different-placement-group.md

 ---
 title: Microsoft Monetize - Move a Placement to a Different Placement Group
-Description: This article explains how to organize and manage placements, open slots on a publisher's website, using placement groups. ms.date: 10/28/2023
+description: This article explains how to organize and manage placements, open slots on a publisher's website, using placement groups. ms.date: 10/28/2023
 ---